What is influencer marketing? Complete guide for 2025

 Influencer marketing leverages existing trust relationships between influencers and their audiences.
 Rather than building your own audience from scratch, you tap into pre-built, engaged communities.

-Key Difference: You’re borrowing someone else’s platform and credibility to reach your target audience faster.
+The difference: You’re borrowing someone else’s platform and credibility to reach your target audience faster.

 When I partner with influencers like Larry Kim, Melyssa Griffin, Molly Mahoney, and many others to promote my virtual events and digital products, I’m leveraging their established trust with their audiences to expand my reach.